l7mp/stunner/examples/jitsi/README.md

 ## Setup

-The recommended way to install Jitsi into Kubernetes is deploying the media servers into the host-network namespace of the Kubernetes nodes (`hostNetwork: true`).
-Or using a LoadBalancer or NodePort or an Ingress to bring the traffic in the network.
-However, these setup except the host-network only enables one JVB per cluster.
-The host-network deployment model, however, comes with a set of uncanny [operational limitations and security concerns](https://github.com/l7mp/stunner/blob/jitsi/doc/WHY.md).
+The recommended way to install Jitsi into Kubernetes is deploying the media servers into the host-network namespace of the Kubernetes nodes (`hostNetwork: true`), or using a NodePort service or a dedicated Ingress to ingest WebRTC media traffic into the network.
+However, these options allow only one JVB instance per Kubernetes node and the host-network deployment model also comes with a set of uncanny [operational limitations and security concerns](https://github.com/l7mp/stunner/blob/jitsi/doc/WHY.md).
 Using STUNner, however, media servers can be deployed into ordinary Kubernetes pods and run over a private IP network, like any "normal" Kubernetes workload.

 The figure below shows Jitsi deployed into regular Kubernetes pods behind STUNner without the host-networking hack.
 Here, Jitsi is deployed behind STUNner in the media-plane deployment model, so that STUNner acts as a "local" STUN/TURN server for Jitsi, saving the overhead of using public a 3rd party STUN/TURN server for NAT traversal.